 Do you remember the Punnett Square from middle school biology classes?
 Okay, let’s call the Kell positive allele “K” and the Kell negative gene “k”.
 Everyone would have two of these genes, so people with Kell positive blood are either “KK” or “Kk”, and people with Kell negative blood are “kk”.
 Now, what would happen if a Kell positive person reproduced with a Kell negative person?
 Their children have the potential genotypes of:

 We know two things from these squares and the fact Kell positive blood is rare.
-First, people who are Kell positive are most likely to be Kk instead of KK because there is a more than 90% chance that one of their parents was Kell negative, and thus had only k genes to bring to the party.
+First, people who are Kell positive are most likely to be Kk instead of KK Why?
+Because there is a more than 90% chance that one of their parents was Kell negative, and thus had only k genes to bring to the party.
 Secondly, when Kell positive people with the typical Kk genotype reproduce with one of the Kell negative (kk) majority, each child has only a 50/50 chance of being Kell positive.

 Basically, every time a Kk person has a male child, the odds of the K gene making it to the next generation is lessened.
 (Well, it used to be like that before modern medical treatments that will keep a Kell positive fetus alive inside a Kell negative mother.
 Kell may become more common now.
 Ask me again in 150 years.)

 Moreover, random chance can make a dominate gene go bye-bye even when the dominate gene doesn’t cause the death of many offspring who inherit it.
 Take brown eyes and blue eyes, for example.
-For simplicities sake we’ll say brown eyes are “B” and blue eyes are “b”.
+For simplicity’s sake we’ll say brown eyes are “B” and blue eyes are “b”.
 This means we can use the Punnett square again and see the genotypes of the offspring of a brown-eyed person (BB or Bb) and a blue-eyed person (bb).

 Let’s say mom has brown eyes of BB and dad has blue.
 Every one of their kids will have brown eyes because of the B, but they will all be carrying the blue b as well.
 If mom’s brown eyes are Bb, then some of the kids might be blue-eyed, but the brown-eyed kids are all going to be carrying a recessive too.
 See?
 Once you get a bb in the mix those little b genes are lurking in every gonad.
 If those offspring marry blue-eyed (bb) people, then more of the grandkids will be blue-eyed too.
-Once a person is blue-eyed, there are NO dominate genes to pass on to their kids.
+Once a person has expressed recessive genes, there are NO dominate genes to pass on to their kids.
 Dominate browns can easily be hiding secret blue genes (insert blue jean joke here) but the brown B is gone once the recessive have the field.
 If two couples, let’s name them Ted (BB) & Alice (bb) and Bob (bb) & Jane (Bb), have children who marry each other then it is possible that all their grandchildren can have blue eyes in spite of the fact that two grandparents have the dominate brown-eyed gene.
 Of course, all of them could have brown eyes – it depends on the roll of the genetic dice when Mr. Sperm meets Ms. Egg.

 There you have it.
 A very simplified version of how a dominate gene (especially one that is harmful under certain conditions) can wind up being in only a small minority of a population.